 Feb.
 14, 2014

-The Baylor men's and women's cross country teams earned All-Academic honors from the United States Track and Field and Cross Country Coaches Association, USTFCCCA officials announced on Friday.
+NEW ORLEANS - The Baylor men's and women's cross country teams earned All-Academic honors from the United States Track and Field and Cross Country Coaches Association, USTFCCCA officials announced on Friday.

 Meanwhile, junior Rachel Johnson garnered individual USTFCCCA All-Academic honors.